 LONDON ZOO - 2017

 On Dec.
 23, 2017, a fire at the London Zoo killed Misha the arrdvark.
 Ten fire engines and 72 firefighters and officers responded.
-Station Manager David George said: "The fire mainly involved the cafĂ© and shop but part of a nearby animal petting area was also affected.
+Station Manager David George said: "The fire mainly involved the café and shop but part of a nearby animal petting area was also affected.
+When they arrived our crews were faced with a very well developed fire.''

 December 22, 2017